Portfolio

 I enjoy working closely with reporters and editors to find, understand and communicate what we learn from data.
 To that end, I've amassed a suite of tools, including:

-• Data: Python/Pandas, R and the Tidyverse, SQL and Postgressq.
+• Data: R and the Tidyverse, Python/Pandas, SQL and Postgressq.

 • Excel and Google sheets for examining data.